 Lambda layers are an important distribution mechanism for libraries, custom runtimes, and other important function dependencies.
 This AWS component also helps you to manage your development function code separately from the unchanging code and resources that it uses.

-Typical web requests for dynamic content, involving access to a back-end database, or some user data manipulation usually fall into this category.
-Automatic email replies or chatbots are also a nice example.
+Typical web requests for dynamic content involving access to a back-end database or user data manipulation usually fall into this category.
+Automatic email replies or chatbots are also nice examples.

 In these cases, the few hundred milliseconds required for Lambda functions to start won’t make an important difference to processing time.
 Some nice examples of tasks that fall into this category are file format conversions, generating previews or thumbnails, and running periodic reports.

-These notifications must be handled reliably and relatively quickly, they might have unpredictable traffic patterns, and yet it’s not critically important if they are finished in one second or two seconds.
+These notifications must be handled reliably and relatively quickly; they might have unpredictable traffic patterns, and it’s not critically important if they are finished in one or two seconds.

 There are four important technical limitations that you need to consider when evaluating whether something should run in Lambda:

 Lastly, tasks that require no on-demand computation, such as serving static web files, are a poor use case for Lambda.
-In theory, it’s possible to use Lambda as a web server and send images and CSS files to clients, but this is a waste of money.
+Theoretically, it’s possible to use Lambda as a web server and send images and CSS files to clients, but this is a waste of money.

 It is much cheaper and faster to use a specialized product for that, for example, a content delivery network.